enaburekhan/conversation_history/README.md

 # conversation_history_app
-The conversation_history app allows users to leave a comment, and change the status of the project.
+The conversation_history app allows users to create a project, leave comments, and change the status of the project.
 This repo host the app.

 ## Built With